-- Provide training to homeless liaisons regarding requirements specific to the McKinney Vento Act using in-person as well as on-line strategies to ensure maximum accessibility to the trainings. - Expand training opportunities to include specific needs related to runaways. - Monitor LEA implementation of the requirements in the McKinney Vento Act. - Ensure that LEAs make school placement decisions based upon the best interests and needs of the homeless children and youth. - Monitor to ensure that LEAs follow guidelines related to the immediate enrollment of children and youth who are identified as homeless.
-Continue to convene a state-wide advisory committee to ensure the needs of all homeless children and youth are identified and addressed. - 2.
+- students experiencing homelessness. - Requiring all McKinney-Vento Homeless Liaisons to attend an annual minimum of eight (8) professional learning hours. - Ensure LEAs make school placement decisions based upon the best interests and needs of homeless children and youth. - Monitor to ensure LEAs follow guidelines related to the immediate enrollment of children and youth who are identified as homeless and unaccompanied homeless youth. - Monitor to ensure LEAs eliminate all barriers for homeless students and youth and unaccompanied homeless youth to access educational opportunities and achieve comparableacademic and social outcomes. - Continue to convene a state-wide advisory committee to ensure the needs of all homeless children and youth are identified and addressed. - 2.
 Dispute Resolution (722(g)(1)(C) of the McKinney-Vento Act): Describe procedures for the prompt resolution of disputes regarding the educational placement of homeless children and youth.

-The Arizona Department of Education Office of Homeless Education has established a dispute resolution procedure with the purpose of providing an opportunity for the parent/guardian/unaccompanied youth to dispute a local educational agency decision on eligibility, school selection, and enrollment or transportation feasibility.
-The procedure ensures a prompt resolution with a full timeline of review and delivery of decision within 14 working days.
+The Arizona Department of Education Office of Homeless Education has established a dispute resolution procedure to ensure an opportunity for the parent/guardian/unaccompanied youth to dispute a local educational agency decision on eligibility, school selection, enrollment and transportation.